orchidsoftware/crud/README.md

 }
 ```

-You can learn more on the Laravel [Validation page](https://laravel.com/docs/validation#available-validation-rules).
+You can learn more on the Laravel [validation page](https://laravel.com/docs/validation#available-validation-rules).

 ## Defining Filters